hmisonne/Serverless_WouldYouRather/README.md

 - 2 DynamoDB tables to store records of Users and Questions
 - S3 bucket to store images uploaded by Users

-This project is also using a fully secured authentification system through Auth0.
+This project is also using a fully secured Authentification system through Auth0.

 The frontend is currently deployed on a S3 bucket.